-Eighth Amendment's prohibition against cruel and unusual punishment.
+A: Transgender people have struggled to access medically necessary care for years and have suffered a great deal because of bias and misunderstanding.
+U.S. courts have begun to recognize the health needs of transgender people, with several recent prison-related victories putting the issue in the spotlight.
+All seven Circuit Courts that have addressed gender dysphoria have recognized it as a serious medical condition.
+In Fields v.
+Smith, the 7th Circuit upheld the lower court ruling that denying medically necessary transition-related health care violated the Eighth Amendment's prohibition against cruel and unusual punishment.
 In Adams v.
-Bureau of Prisons, the Bureau of Prisons agreed to reverse their "freeze frame" policy that prevented transgender prisoners from accessing transition-related care unless they could prove that they had already started it prior to incarceration (see "Health Care" for more about the new policy).
+Bureau of Prisons, the Bureau of Prisons agreed to reverse their "freeze frame" policy that prevented transgender incarcerated people from accessing transition-related care unless they could prove that they had already started it prior to incarceration (see "Health Care" for more about the new policy).
 In Norsworthy v.
-Beard, a California District Court found that refusal of transition-related surgery to a transgender prisoner could constitute sex discrimination.
+Beard, a California District Court found that refusal of transition-related surgery to a transgender incarcerated person could constitute sex discrimination.
 Even in Kosilek v.
 Spencer, where a transgender woman was denied the right to receive transition-related surgery, the Massachusetts court recognized that gender dysphoria is a serious medical condition.